antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 ## Casting

-This should be carefully done according to the php [docs](http://php.net/manual/en/types.comparisons.php), the <code>(bool)</code>
+This should be carefully done accordingly to the php [docs](http://php.net/manual/en/types.comparisons.php), the <code>(bool)</code>
 operator as an example: